chenqiguo/InterpretKD/DMAE/README.md

 ### Finetuning
-Baseline: To fintune models with 1 Teacher in an 4-gpu machine, run:
+Baseline: To finetune models with 1 Teacher in a 4-gpu machine, run:

 ```
 bash scripts/finetune_my_CIFAR10.sh
 ```

-Experiment: To fintune models with 2 Same Teachers in an 4-gpu machine, run:
+Experiment: To finetune models with 2 Same Teachers in a 4-gpu machine, run:

 ```
 bash scripts/finetune_my_CIFAR10_2sameT.sh